bertrandhaine/ichigo-loyalty-be/README.md

    - Create a user named `loyalty_user` with password `loyalty`
    - Grant all privileges on `loyalty_db` to `loyalty_user`

+4. Configure the database connection:
+   Update the database configuration in `src/database.ts` if needed.

-4. Build the TypeScript code:
+5. Build the TypeScript code:
    ```
    npm run build
    ```